vyomasystems-lab/challenges-MohithaKondapalli/level1_design2/README.md

         if(inp_bit == 1)
           next_state = SEQ_1011;
         else
-          next_state = IDLE;   ===>BUG
+          next_state = IDLE;   ===>BUG2
       end
  ```
-When FSM is in SEQ_101 state. if input is 1 it shold goto next state i.e, SEQ_1011 otherwise it should go to SEQ_1 but here its going to IDLE state
+When current_state is SEQ_101=. if input is 1 it should goto next state i.e, SEQ_1011 otherwise it should go to SEQ_1 but here its going to IDLE state

 3.
 ```
  SEQ_1:
       begin
         if(inp_bit == 1)
-          next_state = IDLE;   ===>BUG
+          next_state = IDLE;   ===>BUG3
         else
           next_state = SEQ_10;
   ```
- When FSM is in state SEQ_1 . if input 1s 1 then it should remain in the same state but here next_state is IDLE.
+ When current_state is state SEQ_1 . if input is 1 then it should remain in the same state but here next_state is IDLE.

 ## Design Fix
-Updated the design for testsenario and issues are fixed
+Updated the design for each testsenario and issues are fixed

 ![image](https://user-images.githubusercontent.com/92357357/180617803-ed161508-cfa2-4ea7-868f-230da5e37c57.png)